dask/distributed/docs/source/active_memory_manager.rst

   This should not be confused with replication caused by task dependencies.
 - Delete one or more replicas of an in-memory task.
 The AMM will never delete the last replica of a task, even if a policy asks to.

+There are no "move" operations.
+A move is performed in two passes: first a policy creates a copy; in the next AMM iteration, the same or another policy deletes the original (if the copy succeeded).

 Unless a policy puts constraints on which workers should be impacted, the AMM will automatically create replicas on workers with the lowest memory usage first and delete